SublimeText-Markdown/MarkdownEditing/README.md

 * __Strikethrough__
     - <kbd>~</kbd> wraps selected text with `~~` (strikethrough).
 When you for instance select the word "foo" and hit  `~`, the result will be `~~foo~~`.
 * __Header__
     - Typing `#` when there's a selection will surround it with `#` to make it a headline.
 Multiple presses add additional hashes, increasing the level of the header.
 Once you hit 6 hashes, it will reset to 0 on the next press.
-The `mde.auto_match_heading_hashes` will determine if the `#` are mirrored on both sides or just at the beginning of the line.
+The `mde.match_heading_hashes` will determine if the `#` are mirrored on both sides or just at the beginning of the line.
     - Typing return at the end of a line that begins with hashmarks will insert closing hashmarks on the headline.
-They're not required for Markdown, it's just aesthetics, and you can change the `mde.auto_match_heading_hashes` option in your settings to enable (disabled by default).
+They're not required for Markdown, it's just aesthetics, and you can change the `mde.match_heading_hashes` option in your settings to enable (disabled by default).
     - Setext-style headers can be completed with `Tab`.
 That is, typing `Tab` on a line containing only `=` or `-` characters will add or remove enough characters to it to match the length of the line above.
     - New documents will be named automatically based on the first header.